-2020 · WHAT ISSUES SHOULD I CONSIDER BEFORE THE END OF THE YEAR?
+2024 · WHAT ISSUES SHOULD I CONSIDER BEFORE THE END OF THE YEAR?

-ASSET & DEBT ISSUES YES NO Do you have unrealized investment losses?
-If so, consider realizing losses to offset any gains and/or write off \$3,000 against ordinary income. } Do you have investments in taxable accounts that are subject to end-of-year capital gain distributions?
-If so, consider strategies to minimize tax liability. \ Did you reach your Required Beginning Date, or are you taking an RMD from an inherited IRA?
-If so, under the CARES Act, RMDs are waived for 2020.

-٠ TAX PLANNING ISSUES YES NO Do you expect your income to increase in the future?
-If so, consider the following strategies to minimize your future tax liability: ■ Make Roth IRA and Roth 401(k) contributions and Roth conversions. ■ If offered by your employer plan, consider making after-tax 401(k) contributions. ■ If you are age 59.5 or over, consider accelerating traditional IRA withdrawals to fill up lower tax brackets.
-Do you expect your income to decrease in the future?
-If so, consider strategies to minimize your tax liability now, such as traditional IRA and 401(k) contributions instead of contributions to Roth accounts.
-Do you have any capital losses for this year or carryforwards from prior years?
-If so, consider the following: ■ There may be tax-loss harvesting opportunities. ■ You may be able to take the loss or use the carryforward to reduce your ordinary income by up to \$3,000. (continue on next column)
+ASSET & DEBT ISSUES YES NO Do you have unrealized investment losses in your taxable accounts?
+If so, consider realizing losses to offset any gains and/or write off up to \$3,000 against ordinary income.
+Do you have investments in taxable accounts that are subject to end-of-year capital gain distributions?
+If so, consider strategies to minimize tax liability.
+Are you subject to taking RMDs (including from inherited IRAs)?
+If so, consider the following: RMDs from multiple IRAs can generally be aggregated; however, RMDs from inherited IRAs can't be aggregated with traditional IRAs.
+RMDs from employer retirement plans generally must be calculated and taken separately, with no aggregation allowed.
+However, 403(b) plans are an exception, and RMDs from multiple 403(b)s can be aggregated.
+TAX PLANNING ISSUES YES NO 163 NO Do you expect your income to increase in the future?
+If so, consider the following strategies to minimize your future tax liability: Make Roth IRA and Roth 401(k) contributions and Roth conversions.
+If eligible, consider electing Roth employer matching contributions.
+If offered by your employer plan, consider making after-tax 401(k) contributions.
+If you are age 59.5 or over, consider accelerating traditional IRA withdrawals to fill up lower tax brackets.
+Do you expect your income to increase in the future?
+If so, consider the following strategies to minimize your future tax liability: Make Roth IRA and Roth 401(k) contributions and Roth conversions.
+If eligible, consider electing Roth employer matching contributions.
+If offered by your employer plan, consider making after-tax 401(k) contributions.
+If you are age 59.5 or over, consider accelerating traditional IRA